Reduction of coherent betatron oscillations in a muon g-2 storage ring experiment using RF fields: Introduction

 where the muon charge $q = \pm \vert e \vert$.
 This difference frequency provides a direct measurement of the magnetic anomaly.
 With the presence of the electric quadrupole field, and assuming that $\vec \beta \perp \vec B$ and $\vec \beta \perp \vec E$, the spin equation is modified to~\cite{ref:cern_4}

-For $\gamma_{magic} = 29.3$, ($p_{magic}=3.09$~GeV/c) the electric field does not contribute to the rate at which the spin rotates relative to the momentum~\cite{Miller:2018jum}.
+For $\gamma_{magic} = 29.3$ ($p_{magic}=3.09$~GeV/c) the electric field does not contribute to the rate at which the spin rotates relative to the momentum~\cite{Miller:2018jum}.
 After approximately 30 turns around the ring, the spin angle relative to the momentum vector turns through $2\pi$.

+When the stored muons decay, the highest energy positrons in the muon rest frame are correlated with the muon spin.
+As the muon spin precesses relative to the momentum vector, the number of high-energy decay positrons observed in the lab frame oscillates with the frequency $\omega_\text{a}$.
+This feature is exploited by selecting the highest energy positrons in the calorimeters and measuring the muon spin precession rate in the horizontal plane.

-A sample time spectrum from the BNL E821 experiment is shown in Figure \ref{fig:wiggle01}.
-To the eye, these data appear to show the muon lifetime modulated by the muon spin frequency $\omega_a$, which can be represented by the "five-parameter function"
+A sample time spectrum of high-energy electrons is shown in Figure \ref{fig:wiggle01}.
+These data appear to show the muon lifetime modulated by the muon spin frequency $\omega_\text{a}$, which can be represented by the "five-parameter function"

-where $N_0$ is the number of particles per 149~ns time bin at $t=0$, $\gamma=29.3$ is the relativistic Lorentz factor, $\tau_\mu\approx2.2~\mu$s is the lifetime of muon at rest, $A$ is the overall decay asymmetry and $\phi$ is the $g-2$ phase.
+where $N_0$ is the number of particles per 149~ns time bin at $t=0$, $\gamma=29.3$ is the relativistic Lorentz factor, $\tau_\mu\approx2.2~\mu$s is the lifetime of muon at rest, $A$ is the overall decay asymmetry, and $\phi$ is the $g-2$ phase.
 However, there is also information in these data on the coherent beam motion discussed below.

 With a continuous pure electric quadrupole field around the ring to provide vertical focusing, the transverse motion of the beam follows the linear Hill's equations: